gabrielkassjohnson/computer-vision-for-farm-greenhouses/README.md

 <img src="spinach.gif" />

 Figure 6.
 Results of the Neural Net on an original test set.
-Figure 7.
-An approach to mass data collected is illustrated in this animation.
-Turning the data into metadata is the hard part.

 The neural network is a bootstrapped version of a segmentation network from Facebook Research.
 The network is instantiated with pretrained weights, then the output layers are altered for the desired shape (in our case, a simple segmentation only model, with plant and background only.
 Then, the multiple datasets are collated into a single custom data-loader.
 The model is trained in parallel on one Nvidia GTX 1050i and one Nvidia GTX 1650i.